 - Answering the Response Line for no less than 8 hours (approx. two shifts) a month;

 - Riding along with police to provide services in person at the scene of the crime a few times a year;

 - Attending monthly volunteer supervision and in-service meetings;

 - Participating in other fun activities and events that SAFE has going on!

-Completing the two week, 40-hour training is required for OCAP Volunteer Advocates.
+Trainings are available three times a year.
+To find out when the next available training is, visit our Upcoming Events page.
 This training is conducted after regular business hours and on weekends to accommodate those who work full-time or have other responsibilities.
-This training occurs every Jan/Feb, April/May, Aug/Sept.
-For more information email email@example.com.